gamemanual0/gm0/source/docs/software/using-android-studio.rst

 then, you know that there is infinite recursion somewhere in your program.

-To use the logcat, plug in your device (or connect via ADB).
+To use logcat, plug in your device (or connect via ADB).
 Then, select the app you want to view the logs for.
 Your window should look like this.